3 Things You Definitely Find Weird in Kiev

-Almost every traveler cherishes the warm memories, and will tell friends about the steep green slopes of the Dnieper; panorama of Kiev with numerous golden domes, bridges across the Dnieper; about the blooming chestnut trees on Khreshchatyk street and coloring of Andrew’s descent.
+Almost every traveler cherishes the warm memories, and will tell friends about the steep green slopes of the Dnipro river; panorama of Kiev with numerous golden domes, bridges across the Dnipro; about the blooming chestnut trees on Khreshchatyk street and coloring of Andrew’s descent.

 As a Kiev private guide, I’d like to mention some …weird things which I myself don’t really like and find not very positive about the city.

 There is one means of transport in Kiev, it is called “marshrutka”.

 These are mini buses which transport passengers on the specified routes of the regular transportation.

 Their rates are usually a bit higher than rates of the public transport.